n4m3name/PMan-C/README.md

 The following list of available commands can be accessed with the `h` command during use:
 ```
-    bg <path>        - Start a program in the background
+    bg <path>        - Start a process in the background
-    bgkill <pid>     - Kill a background program
+    bgkill <pid>     - Kill a background process
-    bgkill a         - Kill all background programs
+    bgkill a         - Kill all background processes
-    bglist           - List all running background programs
+    bglist           - List all running background processes
-    bgstart <pid>    - Start a stopped background program
+    bgstart <pid>    - Start a stopped background process
-    bgstop <pid>     - Stop a running background program
+    bgstop <pid>     - Stop a running background process
-    pstat <pid>      - Display statistics of a background program
+    pstat <pid>      - Display statistics of a background process
-    q                - Quit the program
+    q                - Quit pman
 ```
 Where:
 - \<path\> is the path to executable (or the command if in path)